AlaskaAirlines/auro-tokenlist/docs/api.md

 | `ondark`        | `ondark`        | `Boolean` | Defines if color state is to be on-dark          |

-# auro-tokens-list
+# auro-tokenlist

-auro-tokens-list provides users a way to display a table of design token names and values.
+The auro-tokenlist element provides users a way to display a table of design token names and values.

 ## Properties